Return on Equity (ROE)

 What is Return on Equity (ROE)?

-Return on Equity (ROE) is a financial ratio to measure the proftability of a company.
-It is calculated by taking the net income the company earns and dividing it by the equity of the company, or the total shareholder's equity.
-In other words, it measures how much the shareholder's earn on their invested capital.
+Return on Equity (ROE) is a financial ratio that measures the profitability of a company.
+It is calculated by taking the net income the company earns and dividing it by the equity of the company, or the total shareholders' equity.
+In other words, it measures how much the shareholders earn on their invested capital.

-The higher the ROE, the better the company is performing and it is an important part of an investor's decision of whether to invest in a company or not.
+The higher the ROE, the better the company is performing.
+ROE is an important part of an investor's decision of whether to invest in a company or not.
 Not only does it show the earning potential of a company, but it can also offer a glimpse into the company's strategy for its future success.

 Return on Equity is calculated by dividing the company's net income by the equity that shareholders have invested.
 This looks like the following formula:

-Net income is the income a company earns after taxes and expenses have been paid.
-Shareholder's equity is the amount of money a company has left after subtracting liabilities from assets.
+Net income is the income a company earns after taxes and expenses have been paid, as reported on the income statement.
+Shareholders' equity is the amount of money a company has left after subtracting liabilities from assets, as shown on the balance sheet.

 In other words, the Return on Equity can be seen as the return a company gives to its shareholders per dollar of invested equity.